topxeq/gox/README.md

 Golang is not required to be installed.
 Gox is only in one executable file, green and fast.

-And thanks to [Giu](https://github.com/AllenDang/giu), which enable Gox to provide a modern GUI programming ability, and it's cross-platform, native, no dependencies and convenient.
+And thanks to [Giu](https://github.com/AllenDang/giu), which enables Gox to provide a modern GUI programming ability, and it's cross-platform, native, no dependencies and convenient.
 Even more, Gox has an code editor embedded, so the external text editor may not be required for small piece of code.

+And also many thanks to [Govcl](https://github.com/ying32/govcl) written by ying32, which enables Gox to provide GUI programming APIs based on the free Lazarus LCL library.
+It's from VCL library and very useful especially for experienced Delphi/VCL programmers.

 Gox supports password-protect your source code file, it's also a major difference from most script/interpretive language.